March 29, 1924 - November 15, 2020

 Charlotte M. Smith, 96, of Waverly has gone to her eternal home on Sunday, November 15, 2020 at Elderwood Nursing Home in Waverly.

-Charlotte is survived by her daughters, Patricia (Theodore) Benjamin of Litchfield, PA, Shirley (Paul) Mullen of Sayre, Jacqueline Ford of GA and Norma (Roman) Wlodarczyk of Mansfield; sister-in-law, Dolly Smith of Waverly; 10 grandchildren, 18 great grandchildren and four great-great grandchildren.
+Charlotte is survived by her daughters, Patricia (Theodore) Benjamin of Litchfield, PA, Shirley (Paul) Mullen of Sayre, Jacqueline Ford of GA and Norma (Roman) Wlodarczyk of Mansfield; sister-in-law, Dolly Smith of Waverly; 10 grandchildren, 18 great grandchildren and five great-great grandchildren.

 Charlotte enjoyed crocheting, knitting, quilting and playing games.
 She was a very active member of the North Waverly Chapel in Waverly and had enormous faith and passion for praying.
 She was a proud Veteran serving in the Air Corps from 1944 – 1945.